DarkSplash/python-sharepoint-file-manager/README.md

 <p align="center"><img src="docs/item path 2-done.png" width="750" height="255"/></p>

-For this third example, lets say we wanted to upload a file named `upload test.txt` to the same directory that we used in the second example.
+For this third example, let's say we wanted to upload a file named `upload test.txt` to the same directory that we used in the second example.
 To do this, first make sure your file you want to upload is in the same directory as the script.
 Next, set your `M365_FOLDER_PATH` variable to `"Network Operations/On-Call & Scheduled Work"` and your `M365_FILENAME` variable would be `"upload test.txt"` to upload the file to the folder above.

 After completing this step, you should have five variables filled out in your `msal_config.env` file; `CLIENT_ID`, `AUTHORITY_URL`, `M365_DRIVE_ID`, `M365_FOLDER_PATH`, and `M365_FILENAME`.